 Your Window’s account must have administrator privileges to install HKL.
 Run HKL_installer_win.bat by double-clicking on it.
 It will guide you through the installation process.

 The installer will first verify that your license key is valid.
 The text area at the bottom will provide details about your license.
-The buttons at the bottom of the installer let you select which HKL version you would like to install.
-HKL-3000sm is for small molecules.
-HKL-3000 extends the capabilities of HKL-2000 by providing a seamless interface for structure solution and refinement.
-HKL-3000 requires several external programs, as outlined in the README file.
-Click “Continue” to see version specific license.
+The buttons at the bottom of the interface window let you select which HKL version you would like to install: HKL-2000, HKL-3000sm (for small molecules), or HKL-3000.
+Click “Continue” to see version specific license agreement.
 You must accept the license conditions to proceed.

 The installer will then check if you have permission to write to these directories and run checks to see if the external programs are installed correctly.
 If everything looks good, click “Install” to finish the setup.

 You may want to add this icon to your start menu or pin it to your taskbar.

 As a reminder, your X-windows program must be running before starting HKL.